 Intra operative electrophysiological monitoring

-This test monitors and records your blood oxygen level while you’re asleep and can be used a screening test for obstructive sleep apnea.
-If you have obstructive sleep apnea, the results of this test will often show drops in your blood oxygen level during apneas and subsequent rises with awakenings.
+This test monitors and records your blood oxygen level while you’re asleep and can be used as a screening test for obstructive sleep apnea.
+If you have obstructive sleep apnea, the results of this test will often show drops in your blood oxygen level during apneas and subsequently rises with awakenings.
 If the study reveals temporary drops in oxygen compatible with obstructive sleep apnea, a polysomnogram may follow to formally diagnose obstructive sleep apnea and determine appropriate therapy.